votacom/it4refugees/README.md

 Materials for TU Wien's programming lectures for Welcome.TU.code in the winter term 2016/17

+## Nov 21:
+After recap we will learn Scanner and 2D-Arrays.

+### Homework
+We made a 4 in a row example template.
+You can also find more exercises on http://codingbat.com/java

 ## Nov 16:
 String manipulation was repeated and further examples have been explained.
 Further more we covered Arrays, how to init, fill with data and print them.